Osomudeya/newp/README.md

-# Leraning new stuff on GIT
+# Learning new stuff on GIT